How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Can I speed up an HMRC enquiry by offering to repay some of the relief?

 Technically yes, but it is not advisable.
-If you concede part of your claim to close the enquiry, HMRC will still issue a formal closure notice on the amount you accepted, and seek to apply penalties.
+If you concede part of your claim to close the enquiry, HMRC will still issue a formal closure notice on the amount you accepted.
+If they later challenge that concession or if another similar claim is challenged, your concession will be used as evidence against you.
 The better approach is to defend your claim properly or, if you genuinely made an error, to correct it through a voluntary disclosure before the enquiry closes.

 What happens if I miss a deadline to respond to HMRC?

-Can an HMRC enquiry be opened beyond the standard 12 month window?
+Can an HMRC enquiry be extended beyond the statutory 4-year window?

 If HMRC finds no fault, do I still need to pay interest?